milliHQ/terraform-aws-next-js-image-optimization/examples/with-next-js/README.md

 # Standalone Example

-This example describes how to use the image optimizer together with an existing Next.js deployment.
+This example shows how to use the image optimizer together with an existing Next.js deployment.

+> **Note:** The full example code is available on [GitHub](https://github.com/dealmore/terraform-aws-next-js-image-optimization/tree/main/examples/with-next-js)

 ## 1. Deploy the image optimizer to AWS

-Create a new `main.tf` file and add the following code:
+Create a new `main.tf` file (can be in the same directory where your Next.js project is located) and add the following code:

 ```tf
 # main.tf